dirkk/basex-rtd/docs/Database Module.md

     * `db:list("docs")`  returns the names of all documents from the database named `docs`.

-### db:list-details
+## db:list-details

 db:list-details() as element(database)*
 db:list-details($db as xs:string) as element(resource)*
 db:list-details($db as xs:string, $path as xs:string) as element(resource)*

 :   * If no argument is specified, a sequence of elements is returned.
-A single element contains the name of a database, the number of stored resources, the date of modification, and the database path.     * If `$db` is specified, a sequence of elements is returned, comprising information on all resources of the addressed database.
-An element contains the name of the resource, the content type, the modified date, and the raw flag.
+A single element contains the name of a database, the number of stored resources, the date of modification, and the database path.
-    * Returned databases resources can be further restricted by the `$path` argument.

     **Errors**